 Deforestation and forest degradation are related to climate change and pose threats to biodiversity and livelihood of forest dependent local communities.
 Deforestation refers to complete loss of forest cover.
 One of the major drivers is encroachment of forestlands for agriculture land and settlement expansion.
 The underlying causes are population growth, limited livelihood options of households and unmanaged settlers (land tenure issues) near forest areas.
 Nowadays, in community forests, encroachment is minimal due to regular monitoring of forests by local community forest user groups.
 Any expansion is limited to minor shifting of boundaries into forestland at some locations.
 Infrastructure development in forest area is found to be other driver of forest loss.
 Unplanned and unregulated opening of road networks to serve scattered settlements, religious and cultural sites etc. are other causes of forest loss.
 Landslide and flood triggered by both human-induced and natural factors also cause forest loss.
-Inappropriate land use practices are main human-induced causes; and heavy/erratic rainfalls, steep slopes and other topographic conditions are the major natural causes (Figure 8).
+Inappropriate land use practices are main human-induced causes; and heavy/erratic rainfalls, steep slopes and other topographic conditions are the major natural causes (Figure 9).

-Figure 9: Problem tree for forest degradation
+Figure 10: Problem tree for forest degradation

 Forest degradation relates to loss of biomass (carbon) and reduction in the capacity of forests to produce ecosystem services.
-Unsustainable and illegal harvesting is other driver of forest degradation.
-Harvesting of forest products comprise felling of trees and saplings (mostly illegally) for timber and poles, firewood collection for household use and sale, and repeated and unsustainable harvest of fodder.
-Unemployment has motivated many people for illegal collection of timber, firewood for sale.
-Demand-supply gap of forest products through legal channel also motivates people for illegal and unsustainable harvest.
-The other important causes are unregistered lands and insufficient private land forests due to small landholdings.
-People are demotivated in private forestry due to inadequate knowledge and technology on forest management and longer income return period with private forestry among others.
-Forest fire is other major drivers of forest degradation.
-It damages and hinders regeneration, seedling growth and destroys non-timber forest products under lower strata of forest floor.
+Forest fire is one of the major drivers of forest degradation.
+It damages and hinders regeneration, seedling growth and destroys non-timber forest products under lower strata of forestfloor.
 It is also believed to trigger soil erosion due to the destruction of natural vegetation.
-Forest fire is caused either due to careless handling of fire by forest dwellers and herders or intentionally by poachers for hunting; and local communities for improved forest products like forage & wild vegetables- Niguro and charcoal production.
+Forest fire is caused either due to careless handling of fire by forest dwellers and herders or intentionally by poachers for hunting, local communities for improved forest products like forage & wild vegetables-Niguro and due to conflicts among community forest user groups.
 The spread of forest fire has been difficult to handle due to inadequate trained human resources and firefighting equipment.
 Early preparations for forest fire like fire line management, removal of dry biomass are also inadequate.
 Open and uncontrolled grazing negatively affects regeneration and growth of seedlings and ultimately causes forest degradation.
 People are dependent on forests for grazing due to loss of grazing lands, inadequate fodder production in private lands and lower financial capacity to switch to stall feeding.
+Unsustainable and illegal harvesting is other driver of forest degradation.
+Harvesting of forest products comprise felling of trees and saplings (mostly illegally) for timber and poles, firewood collection for household use and sell, and repeated and unsustainable harvest of fodder.
+Unemployment has motivated many people for illegal collection of timber, firewood for sale.
+Demand-supply gap of forest products through legal channel also motivates people for illegal and unsustainable harvest.
+The other important causes are unregistered lands and lack of private land forests due to small landholdings.
+The income return period is longer for private land forests.
+The forest regulation also prohibits felling and sale of forest products from unregistered lands.
+It has demotivated local people for developing private land forest.
+Ineffective forest governance is among the underlying causes of unsustainable/illegal harvest of forest products.
+In recent years governments' weakness in addressing issues related to scientific forest management and collaborative forest management has triggered conflicts among CFUGs and government institutions.